SpaceX launches 15th mission for SES following one-day scrub

-SpaceX will use its Falcon 9 booster with the tail number B1090 to launch the mission, which happened to also launch the last pair of O3b mPOWER satellites on its first flight in December 2024.
-Now making its sixth flight, B1090 also launched NASA’s Crew-10, the Bandwagon 3 rideshare and two Starlink missions (Starlink 6-67 and Starlink 10-18).
+SpaceX used its Falcon 9 booster with the tail number B1090 to launch the mission, which happened to also launch the last pair of O3b mPOWER satellites on its first flight in December 2024.
+This was the sixth flight for B1090 after previously launching NASA’s Crew-10, the Bandwagon 3 rideshare and two Starlink missions (Starlink 6-67 and Starlink 10-18).

-A little more than 8.5 minutes after liftoff, B1090 will target a landing on the droneship, ‘Just Read the Instructions.’
-If successful, this will be the 129th landing on this vessel and the 478th booster landing to date.
+A little more than 8.5 minutes after liftoff, B1090 landed on the droneship, ‘Just Read the Instructions.’
+This marked the 129th landing on this vessel and the 478th booster landing to date.

 The two satellites were delivered to Florida by Boeing, the satellite manufacturer, in early July for final processing and preparation for launch.